 DogsBite.org - Since 2011, we have maintained an estimate of breed-specific laws across the United States, including breed-specific policies governing military housing.
 A decade ago, all three major military divisions -- U.S. Army, U.S. Marine Corps and U.S. Air Force -- banned a group of dangerous dog breeds, chiefly pit bulls, rottweilers and wolf-dog hybrids, due to the "unreasonable risk to the health and safety of personnel in family housing areas" these dog breeds pose.

-Our estimate is updated each December.
-Currently, over 1,100 cities, towns and villages regulate specific dog breeds for safety purposes and 40 counties have enacted countywide breed safety laws too.
-Jurisdictions in 39 different states have enacted breed-specific ordinances.
+Currently, our modest estimate shows that 1,200 cities, towns and villages regulate specific dog breeds for public safety purposes and 42 counties have enacted countywide breed safety laws too.
+Jurisdictions in 40 different states have enacted breed-specific ordinances.
 Our estimate also tracks international breed-specific laws.
-Currently there are jurisdictions in at least 53 countries with breed-specific laws.
-In 42 of those countries, the regulation is a national-level law.
+Currently there are jurisdictions in at least 54 countries with breed-specific laws.
+In 43 of those countries, the regulation is a national-level law.

 Many U.S. municipalities with breed-specific laws are concentrated in the Midwest.
 Other states, primarily preemption states, have virtually no breed-specific laws.
 In the early 1980s, cities began enacting breed-specific laws in response to grisly pit bull maulings.
 By 1992, dogfighting and dog breeder interests had pushed through preemption laws in ten states, including three of the most populous, California, Florida and Texas, prohibiting local jurisdictions from adopting pit bull laws.